CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/docker_hub_manual_caching.md

 # How to manually cache images in Rahti's registry

-It is possible to cache manually images in Rahti's internal registry.
-This could be useful to remove an external dependency that could be deleted, or to improve performance.
+It is possible to manually cache images in Rahti's internal registry.
+This could be useful to remove an external dependency or improve performance.

 The process is simple, go to <https://registry-console.rahti.csc.fi/registry>, there you must do two things: